Last Updated: 30/07/2020 at 11:43

 Like many other flu-like viruses, coronavirus will have more severe symptoms in people who already have weakened immune systems, in older people, and people who have long-term health conditions like cancer, diabetes and chronic lung disease.

-Make sure to wash your hands regularly – especially after going to the toilet, after coughing or sneezing, and before eating food.
+Make sure to wash your hands regularly – especially after going to the toilet, after coughing or sneezing, after returning home and before eating food.
 It's also good practice to make sure you don't come too close in contact with anyone who may be carrying an infectious disease, like a cold or flu.

 What are the symptoms of coronavirus?